-Subsection (1): gives the senior financial officer the authority for all administrative actions and decisions associated with any investments or loans that the first nation is authorized to make under the Sample Law.
+Subsection (1): gives the director of finance the authority for all administrative actions and decisions associated with any investments or loans that the First Nation is authorized to make under the FAL.

-Subsection (2): requires the council to establish policies or procedures or to give directions respecting the terms and conditions for first nation loans and these must include requirements for loans to be set out in written agreements that set out the terms for repayment of the principal amount of the loans and interest and that requires security for repayment of the loans (see Law Standard 17.4.1).
+Subsection (2): requires the council to establish policies and procedures respecting the terms and conditions for First Nation loans and these must include requirements for loans to be set out in written agreements that set out the terms for repayment of the principal amount of the loans and interest and that requires security for repayment of the loans.

-Section 66 (Risk assessment and management): requires the identification, assessment and management of risks.
+Section 67 (Risk Assessment and Management): sets recommended provisions for the identification, assessment and management of risks.

-Subsection (1): gives the senior manager the responsibility to identify and evaluate all significant risks to the first nation's financial assets, its tangible capital assets (see definition of "first nation's tangible capital assets" in section 88 of the Sample Law) and its operations.
-The senior manager must complete this process at least once a year and more often if necessary in the particular circumstances of the first nation.
-These risks could include such things as flood risks, environmental hazards, liability for custody of third party property, loss of revenue streams due to economic climate or legal proceedings against the first nation (see Law Standard 11.1.4).
+Subsection (1): gives the chief administrative officer the responsibility to identify and evaluate all significant risks to the First Nation's financial assets, its tangible capital assets (see definition of "First Nation's tangible capital assets" in section 89 of the Sample Law) and its operations.
+The chief administrative officer must complete this process at least once a year and more often if necessary in the particular circumstances of the First Nation.
+These risks could include such things as flood risks, environmental hazards, liability for custody of third party property, loss of revenue streams due to economic climate or legal proceedings against the First Nation (see Law Standard 11.2.3.j).

-Subsection (2): requires the senior manager to report to the finance and audit committee on plans the senior manager is suggesting for
+Subsection (2): requires the chief administrative officer to report to the finance and audit committee on plans the chief administrative officer is suggesting for

-- minimizing the significant risks that have been identified (e.g. by clearing fire fuel away from first nation buildings or by cleaning up environmental hazards) - managing those risks (e.g. by hiring professional advisors) or by transferring responsibility for those risks to third parties by agreement (e.g. making the risks in a construction contract the responsibility of the contractor; requiring a contractor to provide a performance guarantee bond) or by purchasing insurance (e.g. course of construction insurance or fidelity insurance).
+- minimizing the significant risks that have been identified (e.g. by clearing fire fuel away from First Nation buildings or by cleaning up environmental hazards) - managing those risks (e.g. by hiring professional advisors) or by transferring responsibility for those risks to third parties by agreement (e.g. making the risks in a construction contract the responsibility of the contractor; requiring a contractor to provide a performance guarantee bond) or by purchasing insurance (e.g. course of construction insurance or fidelity insurance).

-The senior manager must make this report at least once a year and more often if necessary (see Law Standard 10.5.2).
+The chief administrative officer must make this report at least once a year and more often if necessary.
+See the complementary responsibility of the director of finance under paragraph 19(2)(l) of the Sample Law to recommend procedures for these purposes.

-Section 67 (Insurance): requires insurance coverage where appropriate for risks to the first nation.
+Section 68 (Insurance): requires insurance coverage where appropriate for risks to the First Nation and satisfies the requirements of Law Standard 19.5.

-Subsection (1): creates the additional responsibility of the finance and audit committee to make recommendations to the council on appropriate insurance coverage for the first nation.
-This subsection flows from section 66(2) of the Sample Law in which the finance and audit committee considers the senior manager's report on plans for mitigating and managing risks - including plans for insurance coverage.
+Subsection (1): creates the additional responsibility of the finance and audit committee to make recommendations to the council on appropriate insurance coverage for the First Nation.
+This subsection flows from subsection 67(2) of the Sample Law in which the finance and audit committee considers the chief administrative officer's report on plans for mitigating and managing risks - including plans for insurance coverage.

-The subsection requires the council to purchase and to keep in force (i.e. avoid lapses in coverage) all insurance coverage that is appropriate for addressing the risks identified in section 66 of the Sample Law (including liability insurance) and any other risks associated with property and assets that the first nation may have under its care and control.
-This last category will require appropriate coverage for property that the first nation may not own but for which it is responsible - e.g. leased equipment; property held in trust for the first nation etc. (see Law Standard 17.5.1).
+The subsection requires the council to purchase and to keep in force (i.e. avoid lapses in coverage) all insurance coverage that is appropriate for addressing the risks identified in section 67 of the Sample Law (including liability insurance) and any other risks associated with property and assets that the First Nation may have under its care and control.
+This last category will require appropriate coverage for property that the First Nation may not own but for which it is responsible - e.g. leased equipment; property held in trust for the First Nation etc. (see Law Standard 19.5.1).